 Let's divide the universe of girls backpacks into 3 big chunks:

 The reasons for doing this include determining:

 Nothing is worse than overpaying for a backpack that is outgrown quickly, or doesn't fit right.
 Even worse: one that falls apart after only a few times out on the trail.

 Only you can decide whether you want to go with top name brands that spell quality, or if you'd rather purchase an inexpensive pack that could get re-purposed if hiking turns out to be "not her thing".

 If the idea of having your hiking girl carry her own food, water and ten essentials on a hike is odious to you, don't read any further.
 Instead, get a larger, sturdier pack for yourself using these tips.

 Then you must be in the frame of mind that encourages the little ones in your hiking pack to learn the ropes from an early age.

 Only you can determine at what age it's appropriate to begin carrying a pack.
 With my own children, it was age 5 and up.
 That might be too old, or too young, for you.

 Regardless of your girls' age, if you're in the market for a backpack for girls, there are 2 ways you can go:

-Nothing says you can't start out with the first approach and transition gracefully into the second approach using the girl's cues and curiosity, right?
+Nothing says you can't start out with the first approach in car camping, and transition gracefully into the second approach using the girl's cues and curiosity, right?